xibosignage/xibo-manual/source/en/users_notifications.md

 Unread Notifications are shown in black text with those that have already been read shown in a light grey text.

 {tip}
-Notifications will only show in the Notification Drawer if their release date has passed and if the logged in User has been assigned the notification,[Schedule Event Reminders](scheduling_events.html#reminders) for example.
+Notifications will only show in the Notification Drawer if their release date has passed and if the logged in User has been assigned the notification, [Schedule Event Reminders](scheduling_events.html#content-reminders) for example.

 - Click on the title of a **Notification** to open to read the full Notification message.